 A Current Vaccination Is Not Enough if Your Pet Is Exposed

-Vaccinated animals that have contact with a rabid animal must be re-vaccinated within five days (120 hours) of the exposure.
+Vaccinated animals that have contact with a rabid animal must be re-vaccinated within four days (96 hours) of the exposure.
 If not, the animal is treated as unvaccinated.

 Identify Your Pet